 Do rats like meat?

 Most rats absolutely love meat.
 Maybe even a little too much.
 Rats are naturally drawn to food that is high in fat, calories, and protein because it gives them the energy they need.
-Meats satisfies all those qualities and because of that, most rats will eat as much meat as they can.
+Meat satisfies all those qualities and because of that, most rats will eat as much meat as they can.
 Since rats like meat so much, it’s up to us to limit how much we give them.
 As we’ve previously discussed, meat is okay in small quantities, but giving them too much of it is not good for them.